USC-ACTLab/crazyswarm/docs/usage.rst

         channel: 120
         initialPosition: [1.5, 0.5, 0.0]

 The file assumes that the address of each CF is set as discussed earlier.
 The channel can be freely configured.
 The initial position needs to be known for the frame-by-frame tracking as initial guess.
+Positions are specified in meters, in the coordinate system of your motion capture device.
 It is not required that the CFs start exactly at those positions (a few centimeters variation is fine).

 The second configuration file is the ROS launch file (``ros_ws/src/crazyswarm/launch/hover_swarm.launch``).
 It contains settings on which motion capture system to use and the marker arrangement on the CFs.